Azure/iot-workshop-asset-tracking/step-001-connecting-a-device/README.md

 When you've completed these instructions, your MXChip device should be connected to IoT Hub, and sending telemetry information as well as listening to commands.
 In the next step we will actually explore the device capabilities, using the [Azure IoT Device Explorer](https://github.com/Azure/azure-iot-explorer).

-### Exploring the capabilities of the asset tracking device
+### Explore the capabilities of the asset tracking device

 1. Download and install the latest version of the Azure IoT Explorer tool from the [Github release page](https://github.com/Azure/azure-iot-explorer/releases/latest).